Goji: Marketing controversies

 Exaggerated claims about the health benefits of goji berry and derived products have triggered strong reactions from government regulatory agencies.
-In 2019-2020, the U.S. Food and Drug Administration (FDA) placed two Goji product distributors on notice with warning letters about unproven therapeutic benefits.
+In 2019-2020, the U.S. Food and Drug Administration (FDA) placed two goji product distributors on notice with warning letters about unproven therapeutic benefits.
 The advertisers' statements were in violation of the United States Food, Drug and Cosmetic Act [21 USC/321 (g)(1)] because they "establish[ed] the product as a drug intended for use in the cure, mitigation, treatment, or prevention of disease" when goji ingredients have had no such scientific evaluation.
 Additionally stated by the FDA, the goji products are "not generally recognized as safe and effective for the referenced conditions" and therefore must be treated as a "new drug" under Section 21(p) of the Act.
 New drugs may not be legally marketed in the United States without prior approval of the FDA.

 In January 2007, marketing statements for a goji juice product were the subject of an investigative report by consumer advocacy program Marketplace produced by Canadian public broadcaster CBC.
 In the interview, Earl Mindell (then working for direct-marketing company FreeLife International, Inc.) falsely claimed the Memorial Sloan-Kettering Cancer Center in New York had completed clinical studies showing that use of wolfberry juice would prevent 75% of human breast cancer cases.

 Among the extreme claims used to market goji berries or its juice, often referred to as a "superfruit", is the unsupported story that a Chinese man named Li Qing Yuen, who was said to have consumed wolfberries daily, lived to the age of 256 years (1677–1933).
-This claim originated in a 2003 booklet by Earl Mindell, who also claimed goji had anti-cancer properties.
+This claim originated in a 2003 booklet by Mindell, who also claimed goji had anti-cancer properties.
 The booklet contained false and unverified claims.

 On 29 May 2009, a class action lawsuit was filed against FreeLife in the United States District Court of Arizona.
 This lawsuit alleged false claims, misrepresentations, false and deceptive advertising, and other issues regarding FreeLife's Himalayan Goji Juice, GoChi, and TaiSlim products.
 This lawsuit sought remedies for consumers who had purchased the products over the years.
 A settlement agreement was reached on 28 April 2010, where FreeLife took steps to ensure that its goji products were not marketed as "unheated" or "raw", and made a contribution to an educational organization.

 As with many other novel "health" foods and supplements, the lack of clinical evidence and poor quality control in the manufacture of consumer products prevent goji from being clinically recommended or applied.